esa/nanosat-mo-framework/docs/source/apps/generate_nmf_package.rst

         </profile>
     </profiles>

-Step 2
+Step 2: Configure the plugin
 --------------------------
 Modify the ``<mainClass>entry-point</mainClass>`` configuration to the entry point of your App (example: esa.mo.nmf.apps.EdgeAIApp).
 Also, add or remove any additional files/folders that you want to be bundled with your NMF Package by changing the ``<libs>`` section of the plugin as presented above.

-Step 3
+Step 3: Generate the NMF Package
 --------------------------
-Compile your project with: ``mvn clean install –Pgenerate-nmf-package``
+Build your project with: ``mvn clean install –Pgenerate-nmf-package``

 Your NMF Package will be in the target folder, please check if it is there!